-Notes: (1) Total miles for FY 2017 and beyond include hydrant laterals in GIS.
+Notes: (1) Total miles for FY 2017 and beyond include hydrant laterals in the Geographic Information System (GIS).

 (2) FY 2017 and beyond include selling of treatment capacity to Vallecitos Water District.

-(3) An equivalent dwelling unit means the standard measurement of water discharged into the sewer collection and treatment system equal to the average discharge from a detached single-
+(3) An equivalent dwelling unit means the standard measurement of water discharged into the sewer collection and treatment system equal to the average discharge from a detached singlefamily unit.